Support

 TO CAPTURE IDENTIFYING INFORMATION (OPTIONAL)

-1. Enable Capture respondent identifying info. pict1.png
+1. Enable Capture respondent identifying info.
+Enable Capture respondent identifying info.

 2. Now, click on Add Embedded Data. pict2.png